elvanja/abbr/README.md

 - each submit request lands on one of the instances, balanced via proxy
 - long URL is shortened and that information is synchronized between instances
 - subsequent requests to short URL are executed on one or the other instance, balanced via proxy
-- and are successful because all instances have up to date data
+- and are successful because all instances have up to date data (at least that's what we're aiming for)

 So, ideally, all checks passed and both error rates are at 0.
-And for local testing on the started and stable cluster it will be just like that, as the test results show.
+You can see the numbers for various scenarios in respective strategy doc.

-## How does it behave given network failures?
+### How does it behave given network failures?

 That's of most interest after all!
 The scenario is very much similar to the ideal case.
 We start the stress test as before: